 Example:

-User: Rule: Arne Kruse never speaks in complete sentences when he is alone.
+User: Regel: Arne Kruse never speaks in complete sentences when he is alone.

 β Automatically written to projects/the-lighthouse-keeper/CLAUDE.md and reloaded on /storyforge:chapter-writer.